 “I deployed a Svelte app in 60 seconds.
 I thought it was a false claim but it really was done in 60 seconds.
 Tiiny Host saved me days of effort.”

 Tiiny Host is the simplest way to test your latest idea.
-Without it, you’ll have to apply for company funding to purchase a domain, a hosting solution and possibly even argue with your security team as to why you need access to their top tier domain.
+Without it, you’ll have to apply for company funding to purchase a domain, and a hosting solution and possibly even argue with your security team as to why you need access to their top-tier domain.

 Tiiny Host allows you to launch your product or feature on your branded URL or provides 1 on 1 tech support to help you link your custom domain.
 It even tracks user analytics and has 1 click password protection.